nilsgumpfer/METHnetXAI/README.md

 ## System requirements
 ### Software dependencies
-Most sofware dependencies are specified in the Docker File.
+Most sofware dependencies are specified in the Docker File and requirements.txt.
 Additionally a installed version of [CUDA](https://developer.nvidia.com/cuda-toolkit) is needed to enable GPU Support.
 If you want to use [Docker](https://www.docker.com/) please make sure Docker is properly installed and additionally [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
 The software was tested on a Linux Ubuntu Client.
 For visualization of Attention Maps [QuPath](https://qupath.github.io) is used.
 Additional package dependencies as defined in the Docker File are : [OpenSlide](https://openslide.org), [json](https://docs.python.org/3/library/json.html), [NumPy](https://numpy.org), [pandas](https://pandas.pydata.org), [pillow](https://python-pillow.org), [albumentations](https://albumentations.ai), [OpenCV](opencv.org/), [PyTorch](pytorch.org), [progress](https://pypi.org/project/progress/), [matplotlib](matplotlib.org), [scikit-learn](scikit-learn.org), [ptitprince](https://github.com/pog87/PtitPrince) and [seaborn](https://seaborn.pydata.org).
-### Software versions
-The used software versions are:  Linux Ubuntu /version 20.04.3 LTS), CUDA 11.2, Docker 20.10.12, Python 3.8, OpenSlide 1.12, json 2.0.9, NumPy 1.19.2, pandas 1.2.4, pillow 8.1.2, albumentations 1.0.0, OpenCV 4.5.2, PyTorch 1.8.1, progress 1.5, matplotlib 3.4.2, scikit-learn 0.24.2, seaborn 0.11.1, QuPath 0.2.3
 ### Required hardware
 The software was tested on a machine with 128 GB RAM and an Intel Core i9-10900K CPU @ 3.70GHz x 20 and Ubuntu 20.04.3 LTS 64bit installed.
 For speeding up network training a GPU with CUDA support is needed.
 We tested this project on a Nvidia GeForce RTX 3090 graphics card with 24 GB.